tarrott/tarrott.github.io/docs/architecture/linux.md

 - `/media` is intended as a mount point for external devices, such as hard drives or removable media (floppies, CDs, DVDs).
 - `/mnt` is also a place for mount points, but dedicated specifically to "temporarily mounted" devices, such as network filesyste

+## Reading Files
+- `less`
+    - move to top and bottom of file: `gg` and `G`
+    - search: `/` then `n` and `N` for (next & previous selection)
+- `more`
+- `tail` and `head`
+    - follow a log while it is written to: `tail -f /var/log/apache2/access.log`

 ---
 ## Text Manipulation
-- grep
+- `grep`
+    - filter for lines in specific file: `grep "authenticating /var/log/apache2/access.log`
     - Recursive, case insensitive grep: `grep -R -i "PermitRootLogin" /etc/*`
+    - find all lines that contain a specific string: `cat /var/log/apache2/access.log | grep '0.0.0.0' | wc -l`
+    - use `-v` to find the inverse line that do NOT contain a specific string: `cat /var/log/apache2/access.log | grep -v '0.0.0.0' | wc -l`
+- `awk`
+- `sed`
+    - print line containing first occurance of a string: `sed -n '/STRING/p /var/log/apache/access.log | head -1`
+    - print line containing last occurance of a string: `sed -n '/STRING/p /var/log/apache/access.log | tail -1`
-- awk
+- `jq`
-- sed / jq
+- `cut
     - `cut -d' ' -f2`: `-d` delimter and `-f` field number will get the second word when piped from stdin
+    - display the 10th word onwards (use space as the delimiter): `grep "authenticating" /var/log/auth.log| grep "root"| cut -f 10- -d" "`
+- `sort`: sort order
+- `uniq`: filter unique values

 `.vimrc`
 ```